 Special Permission #s

 Requests for special permission numbers will not be considered until your window for registration has opened.
 In general, there will be no SP#s given except for seniors.
-Please do not hassle our staff in the undergraduate psychology offices--when our courses are filled, they are filled and your best strategy is to enroll in an alternative course before other students have filled it as well.
+When our courses are filled, they are filled and your best strategy is to enroll in an alternative course before other students have filled it as well.

 If you have a legitimate scheduling problem, please do not request a single course section--send us all the possible solutions to your problem so that we will more likely be able to help.

-Completion of a lab course is required for Declaration of the Major under the current (or old major).
-Under the new major (mandatory for anyone who has not declared by the end of Summer 2017), you may declare after completing Quant Methods (or equivalent).
-Although the lab will no longer be a prereq for declaration, it is still required to complete the major.
-Because lab enrollment is limited, you should do everything possible to arrange your schedule for completion of your lab course requirement as soon as possible.
-With the exception of the 4-credit 830:323, all labs require the associated lecture course as a pre- or co-requisite.
+Although the lab is no longer a prereq for declaration, it is still required to complete the major.
+Because lab enrollment is limited, you should attempt to complete your lab as soon as possible.
+With the exception of the 4-credit 830:323 (Research Methods in Social Psychology), all labs require the associated lecture course as a pre- or co-requisite.
 Do NOT wait for your "favorite lab" or you may find yourself delaying your expected graduation date.

 Degree Navigator lists all of the lecture/lab combinations.
-By default, it lists the first lecture course that the program encounters, but of course, you may complete this requirement via any of the lecture lab combinations.
+By default, it lists the first lecture course that the program encounters, but of course, you may complete this requirement via any of the lecture lab combinations or 323.

 All of our 400-level courses are designated for Majors Only, Junior or Senior status. .